CloudNativeSDWAN/cnwan-operator/docs/concepts.md

 ## Metadata

-When the CNWAN Operator registers/modifies a service in the service registry, it will also register some metadata with it, if the service registry allows it.
+When the CN-WAN Operator registers/modifies a service in the service registry, it will also register some metadata with it, if the service registry allows it.
 Think of metadata as a collection of `key: value` pairs that provide more